-Any bank, savings and loan association or credit union authorized to transact business in Florida may be used for this purpose.
-The separate interest- bearing account or certificate of deposit shall be separate from any personal or other account or certificate of deposit.
+Any bank, savings and loan association, or credit union authorized to transact business in Florida may be used for this purpose.
+The separate interest-bearing account or certificate of deposit shall be separate from any personal or other account or certificate of deposit.

-Any withdrawal from a separate interestbearing account or certificate of deposit of the principal or earned interest or any part thereof shall be made only for the purpose of transferring funds to the primary campaign account.
+Any withdrawal from a separate interest-bearing account or certificate of deposit of the principal or earned interest or any part thereof shall be made only for the purpose of transferring funds to the primary campaign account.

-(Sections 106.021(1) and 106.05, F.S.)
+(Sections 106.021(1)(b) and 106.05, Fla.
+Stat.)